Anti-Patterns

 When to use

-• Set max_steps and add a stop hook (see step-budget, stop-hook).
+• Set max_steps, add a stop hook (see step-budget, the-stop-hook), and pair with cost-gating.

 Open the full interactive page